American Express Merchant Financing Review

 Amex has a few customer testimonials on the funding page of their website.
 Here is what they like about Amex Merchant Financing:

 - Competitive fees: Amex’s fees are some of the lowest in the short-term lending space.
+Additionally, this is one the few lenders that does not charge an origination fee.

 - Automatic repayments: No checks?
 No problem!